PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

 ============

 Thank you for your interest in contributing to PlasmaPy!
-This page goes through the steps that first-time contributors can take to prepare to contribute code, documentation, and tests to PlasmaPy.
-Afterwards, you can go to the next page to learn about the |code contribution workflow|.
+This page goes through the steps that first-time contributors can take before proceeding to the |code contribution workflow|.

 Pre-requisites
 ==============